-Jenny and Django are also confirmed to be siblings.]]
+Jenny and Django are also confirmed to be siblings.

 Channel Hop: Sort of.
-From the second season onward, new episodes premiere first on Disney XD as opposed to Disney Channel since the show skews more towards the former's demographic, and are then shown a week or so later on DC branded as "all new".
+From the second season onward, some new episodes premiere first on Disney XD as opposed to Disney Channel since the show skews more towards the former's demographic, and are then shown a week or so later on DC branded as "all new".

 Well, sometimes a week or two.
 Sometimes six freakin' months.

 As of "The Wizard of Odd", new episodes premiere on Disney Channel first again, but now they're labeled brand new when they premiere on Disney XD.
 In the middle of the fourth season, they' be premiering on Disney XDagain and aired on Disney Channel as part of an "Disney XD on Disney Channel" block.

-Executive Meddling: One of the best positive examples of this tropes.
+Executive Meddling: One of the best positive examples of this trope.
 The producers of the show asked to have a musical in every episode.
 So far, many of them have been really catchy and memorable.

 Disney also suggested to create characters that would become Isabella and Baljeet, both of which are quite popular.